magento/devdocs/src/guides/v2.3/extension-dev-guide/cache/partial-caching/create-cache-type.md

     const TYPE_IDENTIFIER = 'translate';

     /**
-     * Cache tag used to distinguish the cache type from all other cache */ const CACHE_TAG = 'TRANSLATE';
+     * Cache tag used to distinguish the cache type from all other caches */ const CACHE_TAG = 'TRANSLATE';